 In both cases, the number of coefficients used by the approximation can be adjusted.
 More coefficients means exponentially better accuracy, but a polynomially slower computation.

-Using the fast multipole method usually only speeds things up for large problems.
-Depending on how well-optimized your code is, the 'crossover point' where the fast multipole method is actually faster than the direct method can be anywhere between a few thousand points and tens of millions.
-Since the fast multipole method is asymptotically faster it will eventually win out, but in the real world you might discover that you run out of memory first.
+Using the recursive approximation algorithm usually only speeds things up for large problems.
+Depending on how well-optimized your code is, the 'crossover point' where the algorithm is actually faster than the direct method can be anywhere between a few thousand points and tens of millions.
+Since the recursive approximation algorithm is asymptotically faster it will eventually win out, but in the real world you might discover that you run out of memory first.

 In problems where the sources or points move from step-to-step though, the tree needs to be updated.
 Fortunately in most of the problems where sources or points move, they don't move much each time, and you can dynamically re-compute just the bit of the tree that's relevant rather than starting over from scratch.

 Something else that's ignored in the animations above is that in practice, repeatedly updating each point would slow things down to worse than linear time.
 The solution is to instead make two passes through the whole tree.
 The first pass is from the bottom up, using the source density of each child group to infer the source density of the parent.
 Then the second pass is from the top down, calculating the field strength at the center of each group using the field strength at the parent and the source density at the group's siblings.
 This way the field strength at each group and point is only updated once.